-- a) Create the above tables by properly specifying the primary keys and the foreign keys. - b) Enter atleast five tuples for each relation. - c) Produce a listing: CustName; no_of_orders;avg_order_amt; where the middle attribute is the total average order amount for that customer.
+- a) Create the above tables by properly specifying the primary keys and the foreign keys. - b) Enter atleast five tuples for each relation. - c) Produce a listing: CustName; no\of\orders;avg\order\amt; where the middle attribute is the total average order amount for that customer. - d) List the order\no for orders that were shipped from all the warehouses that the company has in a specific way. - e) Demonstrate the delete of itemno 10 from the ITEM table and make that field null in the ORDER\ITEM table.

-- d) List the order_no for orders that were shipped from all the warehouses that the company has in a specific way. - e) Demonstrate the delete of itemno 10 from the ITEM table and make that field null in the ORDER_ITEM table. - f) List all the items ordered by a particular customer.
+f) List all the items ordered by a particular customer.

 Criteria Marks

-Writing any two programs from the given three questions.
-(The questions will be one from part - A and two from part B).
-5 x 2 = 10
+Writing any two programs from the given 7.5 x 2 = 15

+three questions

-Executing the written two programs. $7.5 \times 2 = 15$
+Executing the written two programs.
+7.5 x 2 = 15

 Viva Voce 5

-Total Marks 30
+Total 35

-13STS4201 STATISTICS IV: STATISTICAL INFERENCE II
+STS154201 STATISTICS IV: STATISTICAL INFERENCE II